-Former Oklahoma State Associate Athletic Director, Senior Woman Administrator and head women's golf coach and Amy Weeks joined the Columbia women's golf program as a volunteer assistant coach in October of 2011.
-She was named Head Coach in August 2014.
+Former Oklahoma State Associate Athletic Director, Senior Woman Administrator and head women's golf coach and Amy Weeks joined the Columbia women's golf program as a volunteer assistant coach in October of 2011 and was later named Head Coach in August 2014.

 After moving to New York City with her family to start a private business in Brooklyn, Weeks joined the Lions as a volunteer assistant coach with the golf program in 2011.
 Prior to her move to New York, Weeks had served as the Associate Athletic Director and Senior Woman Administrator at Oklahoma State for seven years.
 In that role, she oversaw the Cowgirls' soccer, softball, women's track & field and women's cross country teams and assisted with OSU's athletic marketing and promotional directives.

 Prior to her work as an administrator, Weeks was Oklahoma State's head women's golf coach from 2000-04.
 During that span, she directed the Cowgirls to 10 tournament titles, six runner-up finishes and four individual tournament titles.
 She led Oklahoma State to three straight Big 12 Conference Championship titles (2001, 2002, 2003) and one second-place finish in 2004.
 Weeks led Oklahoma State to the NCAA Championships in each of her four seasons.
 The Cowgirls' second-place finish at the 2004 NCAA Championships was their best team showing in program history.